NixOS/nix.dev/source/tutorials/cross-compilation.md

    $ nix-build '<nixpkgs>' -A hello --arg crossSystem '{ config = "aarch64-unknown-linux-gnu"; }'
    ```

-## Cross compiling for the first time!
+## Cross compiling for the first time

-To cross compile a package like [hello](https://www.gnu.org/software/hello/),
-pick the platform attribute - `aarch64-multiplatform` in our case - and run:
+To cross compile a package like [hello](https://www.gnu.org/software/hello/), pick the platform attribute — `aarch64-multiplatform` in our case — and run:

 ```shell-session
 $ nix-build '<nixpkgs>' -A pkgsCross.aarch64-multiplatform.hello